kianyew-n/ESL/README.md

 # Elements of Statistical Learning Notes

 - This is my personal notes for the popular book ESL
-- It consists of materials which i find useful and applicable for practical machine learning.

-(Will update along the way after i learn a particular topic well enough)
+- It will include headers, subheader and my personal markers to test and remind myself of the content and get a top down view on the chapters.

 Since Github uses a different library from VS code to parse latex,